 The annual funding process for the three state-supported intercity passenger rail corridors begins with the Caltrans DRMT initial request for funding in the State's FY budget.
 Once the State's budget is approved and funds have been included for the service, CalSTA is responsible for allocating the funds to each of the three intercity passenger rail corridors through the approval of the annual business plans.
 Simultaneously with this process, the LOSSAN Agency negotiates with Amtrak regarding the operating and maintenance contract, which is managed on a FFY basis (October - September).
-The current Amtrak agreement was executed on an annual basis covering October 1, 2019 through September 30, 2020.
-A new operating agreement will be executed for FFY 2020-21, which covers the period of October 1, 2020 through September 30, 2021.
+The current Amtrak agreement was executed on a biennial basis (covering FFY 2017-18 and FFY 2018-19) and is operating under a continuation clause to ensure continued and seamless operations while a new FFY2019-20 agreement is being negotiated.

 Annually, the LOSSAN Agency will provide a proposed budget for the continued administration, marketing, and operations of the Pacific Surfliner to the LOSSAN Board for review and approval.
 Consistent with this budget, a funding request will be included in the annual business plan for submittal to the Secretary of CalSTA by April 1 of each year.
-Generally, the LOSSAN Agency will submit the annual business plan including a draft funding request by April 1, 2020, and will submit an updated funding request by June 30, 2020, based on final operating revenue and expense estimates provided by Amtrak.
-Given the current COVID-19 environment, the LOSSAN Agency will submit a draft funding request by May 1, 2020, which will include administrative and marketing funding level proposals, as well as a draft operating funding request that is based on full operating service levels prior to COVID-19 impacts.
-The LOSSAN Agency will work in coordination with Amtrak to develop a final operating forecast that will be submitted to the Secretary of CalSTA by an agreed upon date.
+The LOSSAN Agency will submit the annual business plan including a draft funding request by April 1, 2020, and will submit an updated funding request by June 30, 2020, based on final operating revenue and expense estimates provided by Amtrak.